Genocs/genocs-library-docs/content/en/dotnet-templates/general/development-environment.md

 ---
 Genocs Library's **.NET Templates** needs you to have the following *applications/tools* available on your machine.

-Please Note that this project is being built on a Windows 11 Machine using Visual Studio Code IDE.
+Please Note that this project is being built on a Windows11 Machine using Visual Studio Code IDE.

 ## .NET SDK